-'''

-git clone https://github.com/coin-or-tools/ThirdParty-HSL.git
+git clone https://github.com/coin-or-tools/ThirdParty-HSL.git cd ThirdParty-HSL sudo apt-get install libblas-dev liblapack-dev gfortran

-cd ThirdParty-HSL

-'''

 Under ThirdParty-HSL, create a folder for the HSL sources named coinhsl and copy the contents of the HSL archive into it.
 Under Ubuntu, you'll need BLAS, LAPACK and GCC for Fortran.
 If you don't have them, install them via: